Temperley-Lieb integrable models and fusion categories: Introduction

 In this paper we study anyonic chains based on general fusion categories $\mathcal{C}$, restricting to the identity fusion channel $b = 1$.
 We prove that for any choice of external object $a$ the model obeys the Temperley-Lieb algebra with parameter $\delta = \text{dim} a$, the quantum dimension of $a$.
 As such, the models are integrable, a fact that we revisit by constructing the corresponding transfer matrices within the recently developed framework of medium-range integrability \cite{Gombor:2021nhn}.
 These models are related to the critical family of Temperley-Lieb models constructed by Pasquier from ADE type Dynkin diagrams \cite{Pasquier:1987xj,PASQUIER1987162}.
 Our models differ from these, however, as they allow for Temperley-Lieb parameters $\delta > 2$.
 In these cases we demonstrate the models are \textit{not} critical, and in fact gapped.
 There has been confusion in the literature about this issue, as the departure from criticality in these cases is often subtle \cite{Gils_2013, Corcoran:2024eeh, Antunes:2025huk}.
 The XXZ spin chain is a one-parameter family of integrable models which satisfies the Temperley-Lieb algebra with $\delta = 2\Delta$, and is critical when $-1 < \Delta \leq 1$ \cite{PhysRevB.34.6372, korepin1993quantuminversescatteringmethod}.
 Since the anyonic chains and the XXZ chain are both Temperley-Lieb, we are able to decompose the anyonic chain spectrum in terms of an XXZ model with $\Delta = \text{dim} a/2$ \cite{ Vernier_2017,Fukai_2024}.
 We can then explore the spectrum of the model to very high lengths using Bethe ansatz methods, and argue that they are gapped for $ \text{dim} a =\delta> 2$.
 We do this explicitly for $\mathcal{C} = \mathcal{H}_3$ and $\mathcal{C} = \text{Fib}\times \text{Fib}$.
 Other cases such as $\mathcal{C} = \mathfrak{psu}(2)_k$ can be treated similarly, and this was done in the case of spin-1 external object in \cite{Vernier_2017}.
+We also note that similar results have been obtained in the case of string-net models \cite{Schulz:2014cfa}, particularly in the case of $\mathfrak{psu}(2)_5$ fusion rules.

 The plan for the paper is as follows.
 In section \ref{sec:fusionandanyon} we give an introduction to fusion categories and anyonic chains, giving several examples.
 In section \ref{sec:TL} we prove the main result of our paper: given a fusion category $\mathcal{C}$ and an object $a$ such that $a\otimes a = 1\oplus\cdots$, the anyonic chain $p^{(a,1)}$ which projects $a\otimes a \rightarrow 1$ satisfies the Temperley-Lieb algebra.
 We relate these models to Pasquier's ADE lattice models and discuss their integrability.
 Finally in section \ref{sec:gap} we argue that in the case of unitary fusion categories and $\text{dim} a > 2$, these TL models are gapped.
 We do this explicitly in the cases $\mathcal{C}=\text{Fib}\times \text{Fib}$ and $\mathcal{C}=\mathcal{H}_3$, where there has been confusion previously about the gapped nature of these chains.